• Skip to primary navigation

 • Bring the water to a boil.

-• When it begins to boil, turn down heat to medium-low and cook them covered for one and a half to two hours depending on the chickpea variety.
+• When it begins to boil, turn down the heat to medium-low and cook them covered for one and a half to two hours depending on the chickpea variety.
 Generally speaking, the smaller they are the less cooking time they’ll need.

 • Try to start with enough water, but if you have to add more, use boiling water.

-• It is essential that the chick peas boil steadily during the cooking.
+• It is essential that the chickpeas boil steadily during the cooking.

 • Try not to uncover the pot during the cooking, particularly the first hour